nausicaan/limesurvey/README.md

 # LimeSurvey Instance

 Create a functional, but reproducible (simple) instance of LimeSurvey in OpenShift.
-Complete with an NGINX proxy server and a MariaDB backend.
+Complete with an NGiNX proxy server and a MariaDB backend.

 ![Stack](ls.webp)